redhat-developer/developers.redhat.com/README.md

 We've found that left over containers from previously failed attempts can cause problems.
 Please remove all containers from these failed attempts before starting again.

 ###Run the stack!
+_NOTE:_ You must be connected to the Red Hat VPN to build the Docker images.

 Run the following commands to build the images and start the containers:

 ` bundle exec ./control.rb --run-the-stack`